Try for free

 Although you might expect a project management tool created by Xero — an accounting software — to offer robust invoicing and expense tracking features, this isn’t the case, according to many former users.

-Top 10 WorkflowMax alternatives you should consider before committing
+Top 12 WorkflowMax alternatives you should consider before committing

-1. Rodeo
+1. Rodeo Drive

 Rodeo is a comprehensive project management platform that offers all of the features you need to manage projects in just a single tool.
 This means you won’t need any third-party integrations that can disrupt your workflows and leave you with a patchwork solution.

-Plus, Rodeo is built with the needs of creative agencies and marketing teams in mind, making it a great fit for a variety of teams that engage in project-based work.
+Plus, Rodeo Drive is built with the needs of creative agencies and marketing teams in mind, making it a great fit for a variety of teams that engage in project-based work.

 Robust reports with a variety of filtering options

-Rodeo's closed projects report
+Rodeo Drive's projects report

-Personalized onboarding assistance and live chat support
+Low learning curve with onboarding assistance and live chat support

 Easy-to-use invoicing and expense tracking, all in one place

-Besides, Rodeo will help you keep your expenses organized and centralized in a single tab, which you can navigate to via the menu bar at any time.
+Besides, Rodeo Drive will help you keep your expenses organized and centralized in a single tab, which you can navigate to via the menu bar at any time.
 Under this tab, you’ll have the ability to upload receipts, purchase orders, or any other documentation.

-2. Scoro
+2. Basecamp

 Basecamp's dashboard